SimplGy/api-vcr/README.md

 ## Seeding data

-Data is all in the `./data` folder.
+Data is all in the `./api-vcr-data` folder local to where you run the command.

 This is configurable, so you can store your data files with your project if you want to.

 Folder and file names are used to determine the api path the VCR playback should respond to.
 If you'd like the server to respond to `users/1`, create this file:

-    data/users/1.json
+    ./users/1.json

+You can record and modify, or seed from scratch, a complex tree of test data and distribute it in git with your project for consistent testing across machines.

 ## TODO